What are the guidelines for an investment property refinance?

 Is refinancing investment property right for you?

 Ultimately, the choice of whether to refinance an investment loan is a personal one.
 Only you know your financial situation and your reasoning behind wanting to access more cash.
 If you have questions regarding your eligibility for this process, don't hesitate to reach out to a loan officer in your area.
-Even if refinancing is not the best choice for you, they may be able to point out alternatives like a home equity loan or HELOC.
+Even if refinancing is not the best choice for you, they may be able to point out alternatives like a HELOC.